 Vitamin K is an essential fat-soluble vitamin that plays an important role in bone and heart health.
 It is one of the main vitamins involved in bone mineralization and blood clotting, but also helps to maintain brain function, a healthy metabolism, and to protect against cancer.

-Vitamin K is most well known for being responsible for bone building and blood clotting.
-Blood would not clot without vitamin K because the vitamin activates the protein that is responsible for forming clots within the blood.
+It is most well known for being responsible for bone building and blood clotting.
+Blood would not clot without it because the vitamin activates the protein that is responsible for forming clots within the blood.

 Vitamin K types —